53 Different Types of Beetles in Michigan

 16. Shining Leaf Chafer

-The Shining Leaf chafer is a type of beetle that can be found all over the world.
+The Shining Leaf chafer is a type of beetle that can be found worldwide.
 The chafers are not a large group of beetles but can be found throughout the Michigan States.
 They are mostly seen as pests because they eat through plants and trees.

-The Shining Leaf chafer is one type that is native to Michigan and if you have any more questions, contact your local pest control company.
+The Shining Leaf chafer is one type that is native to Michigan.
+If you have any more questions, contact your local pest control company.

 17. Signate Lady Beetle